 Unfortunately, there is no exact formula for knowing when to turn to the police.
 You are the best person to judge whether online abuse has made you fear for your safety, or the safety of your loved ones.
 If you’re trying to gauge whether or not online abuse has made you feel unsafe, here are some questions you can ask yourself.

-Communities and individuals, depending on their experiences and backgrounds, may have different relationships with the police.
-Not everyone will feel comfortable involving law enforcement, and, as discussed below, law enforcement officials are not always well-equipped to handle problems that arise online.
+Not every community and individual will feel comfortable involving law enforcement, and law enforcement officials are not always well-equipped to handle problems that arise online.

 In general, the police are able to respond when a crime has been committed.
 For that reason, they may be better positioned to respond to the following forms of online abuse: